OpenDSA/OpenDSA/RST/en/Glossary.rst

       potential solutions, and the goal is to find the best solution.
-      An example is the Traveling Salesman Problem, where visiting :math:`n` cities in some order has a cost, and the goal is to visit in th cheapest order.
+      An example is the Traveling Salesman Problem, where visiting :math:`n` cities in some order has a cost, and the goal is to visit in the cheapest order.

    out degree
       In :term:`graph` terminology, the out degree for a :term:`vertex` is the number of edges directed out of the vertex.